Ahkonsu/wpproatoz-turn-off-wpmail/readme.txt

 = Why would I want to disable outgoing emails? =
 This is useful in development or staging environments where you don’t want test emails sent to real users (e.g., password resets or order confirmations).

+= Can I customize the admin notice? =
+Yes!
+In the settings, you can enter custom text for the notice.
+If left blank, it defaults to: "<strong>THIS DEV SITE HAS NO OUTGOING MAIL</strong> Mail from wp_mail() has been disabled for this site."

 = Does this block all emails? =
 Yes, it blocks all emails sent through WordPress’s `wp_mail()` function, including those from core, themes, and plugins.
 The `phpmailer_init` fallback ensures reliability even if a plugin bypasses the standard filter.